Axis LMS SlidePoint Presentations

 After you've added the effects and on-click functions, position it somewhere on the screen that it will not interfere with any text (such as the bottom right hand corner).
 Once it's in position, you can safely copy and paste the arrow onto every other slide with little to no adjustments.

-If you include the arrow on the first page, remove the effects from Scene 1 and Scene 2
+If you include the arrow on the first slide, remove the effects from Scene 1 and Scene 2

 Saving and Publishing